-As they explain, most prior literature on this topic has assumed a linear relationship between social contact and health outcomes; in other words, the more social contact, the better.
+As they explain, most prior literature on this topic has assumed a linear relationship between social contact and health outcomes; in other words, the more activity, the better.
 “We questioned the assumption of linearity by examining the nonlinear association between social contact and health/longevity,” they write.

 One of the two studies they conducted used data from the European Social Survey.
 This is a large-scale international survey that examines peoples’ beliefs, values, and well-being in 37 European countries.
 Their data stretched from 2002–2018.